google/WebFundamentals/src/content/en/fundamentals/native-hardware/user-location/index.md

 <div style="clear:both;"></div>

 Instead, give the user a clear call to action or an indication that an operation will require access to their location.
-The user will then be able to more easily associate the system prompt for access with the action just initiated.
+The user can then more easily associate the system prompt for access with the action just initiated.

 ### Give a clear indication that an action will request their location